18F/handbook/docs/09-security/awareness.md

 There are many hardware and software tools for creating secure "one time passwords" (OTP).
 Two that we frequently use internally are described below.

+Do not use SMS text messages for general two-factor authentication as it is less secure than others listed here.
+At the time of this writing, however, setting up Two Factor Authentication on your Google account initially requires SMS verification.
+This is OK.

 #### Google Authenticator

 * For installation instructions, see <https://support.google.com/accounts/answer/1066447>